How to Prune Hydrangeas and Ornamental Shrubs (The Right Way at the Right Time)

 Hard Pruning or Extensive Rejuvenation Technique

-Hard pruning means we cut the whole plant to roughly 6-10 inches above the ground.
-Since it’s a big chore, it’s best to use heavy lopping shears and/or a pruning saw.
-Remove half of the new canes that develop by mid-summer, and head back some of the remaining canes.
+Hard pruning involves cutting the entire plant back to about 6–10 inches above the ground.
+This is a significant undertaking, so you’ll want heavy loppers or a pruning saw to get the job done.
+After hard pruning, remove half of the new canes that develop by midsummer, and selectively head back some of the remaining canes to encourage balanced growth.

 • spirea